Loader

 Symptoms of Chikungunya

-The symptoms of chikungunya are quite similar to those of diseases like dengue.
+The symptoms of chikungunya fever are quite similar to those of diseases like dengue.
 They generally start appearing within a few days of getting infected and of all symptoms, the most prolonged symptom caused by chikungunya is joint pain.
-Ranging from mild to severe, the symptoms of the chikungunya disease include:
+Ranging from mild to severe, the symptoms of the chikungunya fever include:

-The Diagnosis of Chikungunya
+Diagnosis of Chikungunya

-As the symptoms of chikungunya infection are similar to those of several other diseases, a well-priced chikungunya test is the only way to diagnose the virus.
+As the signs of chikungunya infection are similar to those of several other diseases, a well-priced chikungunya test is the only way to diagnose the virus.
 People showing symptoms may be asked to undergo a series of tests, like the ELISA test for chikungunya antibodies and antigens or a doctor might want to look at the virological blood report for chikungunya.
 The price of a chikungunya test is quite affordable, and it is important to get a chikungunya diagnosis as soon as one notices any symptoms, so dengue, which has a high fatality rate, can be ruled out.

-The Prognosis of Chikungunya
+Prognosis of Chikungunya

 There is no vaccine for chikungunya, but most patients tend to recover completely from the infection.
 However, in many cases, the joint pain may persist for several months or years afterwards as well.
 Some patients may even have a relapse of symptoms like polyarthritis, polyarthralgia, Raynaud’s syndrome, or tenosynovitis.

 After recovery, an individual is also likely to be immune from future infections.
 Severe cases of the virus are extremely rare and are generally related to other existing health problems.
 Newborn babies and people over the age of 65 who have conditions like diabetes, heart disease, or high blood pressure are more prone to suffer from severe cases of chikungunya if infected.
+The chikungunya recovery time may vary depending on the severity of the symptoms, with joint pain lasting longer in some cases.

 Treatment of Chikungunya

-As of yet, there is no anti-viral medicine for chikungunya, so treatment generally revolves around relieving the symptoms of the virus and can include:
+As of yet, there is no antiviral medicine for chikungunya, so treatment generally revolves around relieving the symptoms of the virus and can include:

 • Antipyretics for reducing the fever